Cptweirdo/whisperX/docs/cpp-core-migration-briefs.md

 - **`avg_logprob` semantics** — used downstream/UI; does sherpa expose an
   equivalent, and is the scale comparable?
 - **num/min/max speakers** params — parity of the speaker-count controls.
+- **Batched inference parity (inherit the 3B gate)** — if 4a batches VAD chunks through Whisper (or 4b windows pyannote-seg), apply the 3B finding: **a model that normalizes over the time axis corrupts right-padded batch-mates, and no attention mask recovers it** (the torchaudio `group_norm` result — eager drift ≈ 6 ≫ atol). *Prove* batched == single-segment within tolerance before trusting a batched path; gate batching on that, per model.
+Whisper's fixed 30 s mel padding likely makes it uniform-length (low risk), but verify rather than assume — it's a golden-parity gate, not just perf.

 ---